 As a pioneer in Turkish digital banking, the Bank closely follows advancements in artificial intelligence technologies that lead to improved methods of engagement with customers, thereby enhancing the customer experience.
 The Bank launched its AI-powered chatbot in the Bank's website in December 2017.
-The chatbot (named "Ask Isbank") answers frequently asked banking questions and has over 500 questions and answers.
-Through 31 December 2018, 440,000 users had asked 860,000 questions to the chatbot.
+The chatbot (named "Ask Isbank") answers frequently asked banking questions and has over 500 questions and answers and was integrated with Facebook Messenger in 2019.

-In November 2018, the Bank launched (on its mobile banking app "İşCep") a virtual personal assistant "Maxi" using advanced artificial intelligence technologies, deep learning and natural language processing.
+In November 2018, the Bank furthered its use of chatbots by launching (on its mobile banking app "İşCep") a virtual personal assistant "Maxi" using advanced artificial intelligence technologies, deep learning and natural language processing.
 "Maxi" provides 24/7, one-to-one financial assistance with a best in class technology.
 Within its first month, 1.3 million users interacted with "Maxi" and over TL 10 million was transferred over the platform.
-The Bank seeks to continuously improve the capabilitites of "Maxi" with new features and, in 2019, intends to integrate "Maxi" with the Bank's other channels and assistants.
+In order to increase touchpoints with users, the Bank integrated "Maxi" with its mobile banking application in January 2019, Google Assistant in February 2019 and WhatsApp Messenger in September 2019.
+Through 31 December 2019, "Maxi" had been used by 4.9 million users and had processed over 22 million dialogues both in verbal and written format, in addition to being used to transfer over TL 200 million.